Akib-Tech/code-automator/README.md

 ** If you are told that "Request not recognized", it means the application doesn't have the code for what you are currently asking, you might use a more familiar word or check your request for any error of either spaces or any special character

 Note: Work is still ongoing to ensure all this modifications are considered.

+# How to prompt the Java aspect:
+- The program request for which header feature you want e.g list, link, search, nav,etc. While javascript aspect can take multiple feature, the Java is currently restricted to take only one.
+- Another prompt request how many of the code of this feature you are asking of, which can be any numerical number.
+- The result is displayed as the html code you request, if it can't find a feature you requested, it will return "Code not available"